alkalitop/complex-ext.js/README.md

 ### Random

 #### Cxmath.random()
-random complex (both real part and imaginary part are more than or equal to 0 and less than 1)
+Random complex (both real part and imaginary part are more than or equal to 0 and less than 1)
 ```javascript
 Cxmath.random();
 ```